accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
-3. Identify the complex information-carrying shapes in the original document.
+3. Identify the complex information-conveying shapes in the original document.
 4. Check in PAC that each of them (FIGURE element) is accompanied by a filled-in alternative (ALT element).
 5. If this is not the case, check that the complex form is immediately followed by a link providing access to a textual alternative (LINK element).
 6. If this is the case, the criterion is validated.